 • No-wait access • Professional guide • All entrances included • Multiple departures available • Small group tour

-• All entrances included • Professional guide • Small group - no more than 12 max • Likely to sell out • Entrances to Vatican & Sistine Chapel included
+• All entrances included • Professional guide • Early morning access before the museums are open to the public • Private guide tailors commentary to you • Entrances to Vatican & Sistine Chapel included

-• Avoid the crowds • Admission to the Vatican Museums & St Peter's • American buffet breakfast in the peaceful Pinecone Courtyard • Small group tour • Guided tour of Vatican Museums
+• Early access to the Vatican Museums & St Peter's • See the Sistine Chapel • Small group tour • Skip line pass to Vatican Museums and Vatican Gardens

 The Rome Tourist Pass is a simple ticket pass that lets you see the three most popular attractions in Rome all with one ticket.
 You can visit the Colosseum and Roman Forum, the Vatican including the Sistine Chapel and St Peter's Basilica.